How ChatGPT helped me book a dream Squarespace client (and how you can show up in AI searches too).

 Final thoughts.

-Your job?
-To make sure your name and your business is the obvious answer.
+Your job now?
+To make sure your name and your business is the obvious answer for people searching in AI.

 That means: